Conditional Quantile Processes based on Series or Many Regressors: Linear Functionals of the Conditional Quantile Function

-The theorem shows that the confidence bands constructed above maintain the required level asymptotically and establishes that the uniform width of the bands is of the same order as the uniform rate of convergence.
-Moreover, under anti-concentration the confidence intervals are asymptotically similar.
+In addition to the validity of the uniform confidence band, Theorem \ref{theorem: inference using couplings} establishes that the width of the uniform confidence band is of the same order as the uniform rate of convergence of the estimator $\hat\theta(u,w)$.